marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 cd ..
 ```

-Which would move you back one directory
+Which would move you back one directory.

 Using this information, I typed